grom358/shootout/README.md

 Implementations for the challenges are likely not idomatic due to my lack of experience in the language.
 Most of my programming experience is in Java and PHP.

+### Hello
+Hello World to test startup and minimum memory costs.

 ### Lexer
 Implements a lexer for a simple scripting language.
 The syntax requires only a single character of lookahead.